robinsonb5/EightThirtyTwo/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-	The authors and maintainers of vbcc have permission to include the vbcc C compiler backend in source and binary distributions of the vbcc C compiler without being bound by the terms of the GNU GPL.
+	The vbcc C compiler backend may also be distributed together with vbcc C compiler, under vbcc's license.

 ## Scope
 The project includes a synthesizable CPU core, an assembler, linker,